Universally Robust Control of Open Quantum Systems: Results

-Fig.~\ref{Fig:ST} highlights the striking advantages of our universally robust protocol.
-For a specific noise channel $\hat{A} = \hat{\sigma}_z$ [Fig.~\ref{Fig:ST} (a)], both protocols achieve near-unity fidelity ($\mathcal{F}_{\text{state}} \approx 1$) at zero system-bath coupling ($\lambda=0$).
-However, under increasing $\lambda$, the target-only optimization exhibits rapid fidelity degradation [$\mathcal{F}_{\text{state}} < 0.7$ at $\lambda=0.1$], while the robust protocol maintains $\mathcal{F}_{\text{state}} > 0.99$ throughout $\lambda \in [0,0.1]$.
-More importantly, when faced with generic, uncharacterized noise $\hat{A} = \mathbf{n} \cdot \hat{\boldsymbol{\sigma}}$ [Fig.~\ref{Fig:ST} (b)], the robust control preserves high fidelity ($\mathcal{F}_{\text{state}} > 0.99$ at $\lambda=0.1$), whereas the target-only approach fails catastrophically ($\mathcal{F}_{\text{state}} < 0.7$).
+When faced with generic, uncharacterized noise $\hat{A} = \mathbf{n} \cdot \hat{\boldsymbol{\sigma}}$ [Fig.~\ref{Fig:ST} (b)], the universally robust protocol maintains consistently high fidelity across all 100 random realizations ($1-\mathcal{F}_{\text{state}} < 0.02$ at $\lambda=0.1$), whereas the target-only approach fails catastrophically ($1-\mathcal{F}_{\text{state}} > 0.3$).
 This clearly confirms the universality of our robust control protocol.
-Beyond its superior fidelity, the robust protocol is also significantly more efficient, requiring control field amplitudes that are approximately 50\% lower than the target-only method [Fig.~\ref{Fig:ST} (c)].
+Beyond its superior fidelity, the robust protocol is also significantly more efficient, reducing the required control field amplitudes by more than half compared to the target-only method [Fig.~\ref{Fig:ST} (c)].
+This efficiency is also reflected in the time-integrated control power (fluence), $\bar{u}_{x,y}=\int_{0}^{\tau }u_{x,y}^{2}(t){\rm d}t$, which is significantly lower for the robust protocol as shown in the figure's legend.
 Furthermore, it excels at preserving quantum state purity.
-As illustrated by the Bloch sphere trajectories [Fig.~\ref{Fig:ST} (d)], the robust evolution remains confined to the sphere's surface, indicating a pure, unitary process, whereas the target-only path spirals inward---a clear signature of decoherence.
+As illustrated by the Bloch sphere trajectories which are color-coded by state purity [Fig.~\ref{Fig:ST} (d)], the robust evolution remains confined to the sphere's surface, indicating a pure, unitary process, whereas the target-only path spirals inward---a clear signature of decoherence.
 These combined features demonstrate a capacity for universal noise resistance with minimal operational overhead.

+This beneficial effect of achieving lower-amplitude and lower-fluence controls, as seen in Fig.~\ref{Fig:ST} (c), is a direct physical consequence of our optimization.
+Our total objective function $\mathcal{J}$ [Eq.~\eqref{Eq:J}] penalizes the noise sensitivity $D_{\rm eff}$.
+This metric $D_{\rm eff}$ is constructed from the kinetic coefficients $\gamma_{\alpha\alpha}[\omega_j(t)]$, which are related to the bath's spectral density $J(\omega)$ evaluated at the system's instantaneous Bohr frequencies $\omega_j(t)$.
+In our super-Ohmic model [$J(\omega) \propto \omega^3 \e^{-\omega/\omega_{\rm c}}$], this penalty is highly sensitive to large $\omega_j(t)$ values caused by ``aggressive" pulses (large amplitudes and/or rapid oscillations).
+Consequently, by minimizing $D_{\rm eff}$, our optimizer is explicitly and strongly penalized for using such aggressive controls.
+It is therefore guided to find a ``smoother" dynamical path to the target, which naturally corresponds to the gentler, lower-amplitude, and lower-fluence control fields observed in our results.